NumPy Indexing and Slicing — Beyond the Basics

 Boolean Indexing — Filtering Arrays

 Pass a boolean array of the same shape to select elements where the condition is True.
 This is how you filter arrays without writing a loop.
-Behind the scenes, NumPy creates a mask and extracts the data into a new 1D array (usually) which is a copy.
+Always returns a copy.

 [15.
 38.2]